Pursue What Matters

 Dr. Melissa Smith 0:20

 Hi, I’m Dr. Melissa Smith.
-Welcome to the pursue what matters podcast where we focus on what it takes to thrive in love and more.
+Welcome to the Pursue What Matters podcast where we focus on what it takes to thrive in love and work.
 Spring The flowers are starting to bloom.
 And if you’re like most people, it is a time we like to air out our houses, open them up a little bit and clear out the clutter.
-It is time for spring cleaning, clear the windows that have been last with storms all winter so that you can see more clearly, my windows are horrible, I can’t I cannot wait to get them clean, maybe haul off things you don’t need to Goodwill and clean out the corners.
+It is time for spring cleaning, clear the windows that have been lashed with storms all winter so that you can see more clearly, my windows are horrible, I can’t I cannot wait to get them clean, maybe haul off things you don’t need to Goodwill and clean out the corners.
 Well, that is what we are talking about today.
 But we are going to spring clean your messy mind and I have got an excellent freebie for you that is going to help you do just that.
 So your mind is like your house, maybe you have some gritty filters in your mind that prevent you from seeing clearly, perhaps you need to haul off some old baggage that has been taking up space in your mind that is no longer useful to you.
 And you know, perhaps your mind could use some good scrubbing, we all accumulate some unhelpful ways of thinking as we move through life.
 And if we don’t take some time and do a little bit of spring cleaning, from time to time, our minds become a pretty messy place.
 I speak from experience.
-So first, I want to explain a little bit about cognitive behavioral therapy.
-So you

-Dr. Melissa Smith 2:14
+Dr. Melissa Smith 2:07

-behavioral therapy is probably the most well recognized approach to therapy, it’s very, very common approach to therapy.
-So it’s, it’s also known as CBT.
-And it is a form of talking therapy, which is you know, used to, to treat people with a wide range of mental health problems.
-So, but it’s also a really popular self help approach that Incidentally, you can use to spring clean your mind.
-So as luck would have it.
-So see, CBT is based on the idea that how we think so cognitions and how we feel emotions, and how we act behaviors all interact together.
-So specifically, our thoughts determine our feelings and our behavior.
-So that’s kind of the theory behind CBT.
-So therefore, negative and unrealistic thoughts can cause us distress, and result in problems.
-So when a person suffers with psychological distress, the way in which they interpret situations can often become skewed, which in turn has a negative impact on the actions that they take.
-And so that’s kind of CBT in a nutshell, there are three assumptions that go along with CBT.
+There are three assumptions that go along with CBT.
 So the first one is that the cognitive approach believes that mental illness stems from faulty cognitions or beliefs about others, our world and ourselves.
 So this faulty thinking may be through cognitive deficiencies, that’s a fancy term for like lack of planning, or cognitive distortions.
 And that’s, you know, a fancy term for our beliefs or our thoughts or you know, the idea that we process information inaccurately.
 So, like thinking errors basically, the second assumption is that these cognitions cause distortions in the way we see things.
 So, right like, those beliefs, those thoughts lead to distortions in how we perceive or interpret the world.
 And the third assumption is that we interact with the world through our mental representation of it.
 So based on those interpretations or our filter of the world, so and right, as a result of this, we can over time, based on these faulty interpretations, these filters, we can develop some cognitive distortions, right?
-Some some ineffective beliefs.
-And cognitive distortion distortions are these biased perspectives that we Take on ourselves and the world around us.
+Some ineffective beliefs.
+And cognitive distortions are these biased perspectives that we take on ourselves and the world around us.
 So there are irrational thoughts and beliefs that we often unknowingly reinforced over time.
 So their patterns and systems of thoughts that are often very subtle, it can be difficult to recognize them when they are a regular feature of our day to day thoughts.
 So a lot, a lot of times we don’t have much awareness about them.
 And so that’s why they can be really so very undermining because it’s hard to change what you don’t recognize, because it’s just like, oh, like this is just, you know, we don’t recognize that it’s a filter, we don’t recognize that it’s a distortion, because it’s just the lens through which we see the world.
 So we don’t recognize that there’s actually a filter getting in the way for us.
 So cognitive distortions come in many forms, but they have some things in common.
 So all cognitive distortions are tendencies or patterns of thinking or believing they are false or inaccurate.
 That’s why they’re distortions, and they have the potential to cause psychological damage.
 So they’re not good, they’re not good.
-We don’t, we don’t want them getting in the way.
+We don’t want them getting in the way.

 Dr. Melissa Smith 6:15

 And this is the other thing, most of us have some cognitive distortions, to a greater or lesser degree.
 So the issue is one of impact.
 So, you know, are they are they getting in the way for us to a greater or lesser extent.
 So if you’re human, you’ve probably fallen for a few of the many cognitive distortions at one time or another.
 And so the ability to identify and modify or correct these faulty patterns of thinking is really the name of the game.
 And so when we think about CBT treatment, that’s one of the core interventions of CBT is to help you identify the cognitive distortions and to correct those, so you don’t, you know, so that they’re not impacting your life.
 And so, you know, these distortions have been shown to relate positively to symptoms of depression.
 So people who have a lot of cognitive distortions tend to have higher rates of depression.
 So, you know, that’s a problem.

-Dr. Melissa Smith 8:54
+Dr. Melissa Smith 7:17

-Dr. Melissa Smith 13:18
+Dr. Melissa Smith 8:11

 Dr. Melissa Smith 17:35

 The next distortion is should statements.
 This is a really common one, I see this one all the time.
 And it it can be very unhelpful.
 It’s very undermining.
 And it’s the tendency to make should statements.
 So these are the statements that you make to yourself about what you should do what you ought to do what you must do.
 So this is really like the high expectations, pressure, unrelenting demands.
 We see this with people pleasers, we see this with perfectionist a lot.
 And it’s it can also be applied to others.
 But it’s imposing a set of expectations that might not be realistic, maybe they’re unfair, or unreasonable.
 And that the thing is that we can be pretty rigid about our should statements about ourselves.
 And the result is we often feel a lot of guilt, or shame or judgment when we can’t live up to them.
-And so we can also clean to these should statements about others, and then end up feeling really disappointed by their failure to meet our expectations.
+And so we can also cling to these should statements about others, and then end up feeling really disappointed by their failure to meet our expectations.
 And of course, then this can lead to a lot of anger and resentment.
 And you know, the work is really being able to step back from some of those unreasonable expectations, rather than, you know, feeling the anger and resentment towards someone else about an expectation that wasn’t reasonable in the first place.

 Dr. Melissa Smith 22:13